 Streamlined development relies on two things.
-One is a reliable methodology; second is a detailed process from getting from point A to point B. Are you getting your feet wet in the extensive world of development for the first time?
+One is a reliable methodology; second is a detailed process from getting from point A to point B. Are you getting your feet wet in the extensive world of software development for the first time?
 Then the first step for you is to understand the Software Development Life Cycle (SDLC).

 A systematic approach that generates a structure for the developer to design, create and deliver high-quality software based on customer requirements and needs.
 The primary goal of the SDLC process is to produce cost-efficient and high-quality products.
-The process comprises a detailed plan that describes how to develop, maintain and replace the software.
+The process comprises a detailed plan that describes how to develop, maintain, and replace the software.

 Stage 1: Project Planning

-This stage of SDLC is all about “What do we want?”
+The first stage of SDLC is all about “What do we want?”
 Project planning is a vital role in the software delivery lifecycle since this is the part where the team estimates the cost and defines the requirements of the new software.

 Stage 2: Gathering Requirements & Analysis

-The next step is gathering maximum information from the client requirements for the product.
+The second step of SDLC is gathering maximum information from the client requirements for the product.
 Discuss each detail and specification of the product with the customer.
 The development team will then analyze the requirements keeping the design and code of the software in mind.
 Further, investigating the validity and possibility of incorporating these requirements into the software system.
 The main goal of this stage is that everyone understands even the minute detail of the requirement.
 Hardware, operating systems, programming, and security are to name the few requirements.

 Stage 3: Design